-The components of the net pension liability of the Employer at June 30, 2019, were as follows:
+The components of the net pension liability of the Employer at June 30, 2020, were as follows:

-Total pension liability : \$ 3,966,473 Plan fiduciary net position (1,543,234) Employer's net pension liability \$ 2,423,239 Plan fiduciary net position as a percentage of the total pension liability 38.91%
+Total pension liability \$ 3,895,016 Plan fiduciary net position (1,429,824) Employer's net pension liability \$ 2,465,192 Plan fiduciary net position as a percentage of the total pension liability 36.71%

 Actuarial assumptions.
-The total pension liability was determined by an actuarial valuation as of July 1, 2018 rolled forward to June 30, 2019 using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of July 1, 2019 rolled forward to June 30, 2020 using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75 percent Salary increases Rates vary by years of service Single discount rate (BOY) 5.0000% Single discount rate (EOY) 5.0000% Investment rate of return 5.00 percent, net of pension plan investment expense, including inflation Long-term municpal bond rate (BOY) Long-term municpal bond rate (EOY) Mortality Year Fund is projected to be fully funded Year assets are expected to be depleted for a closed plan 3.62% 3.13% RP-2014 Blue Collar Mortality Table with generational projection using Scale MP-2014 2048 N/A
+Inflation 2.75 percent

+Salary increases Rates vary by years of service

+Single discount rate (BOY) 5.00%

+Single discount rate (EOY) 5.00%

+Investment rate of return (BOY) 5.00%, net of pension plan investment expense, including inflation

+Investment rate of return (EOY) 5.00%, net of pension plan investment expense, including inflation

+Long-term municpal bond rate (BOY) 3.13%

+Long-term municpal bond rate (EOY) 2.45%

+Mortality RP-2014 Blue Collar Mortality Table with generational projection using Scale MP-2014

+Year Fund is projected to be fully funded 2048

+Year assets are expected to be depleted N/A

+for a closed plan

 The above is a summary of key actuarial assumptions.
-Full descriptions of the actuarial assumptions are available in the July 1, 2018 actuarial valuation report.
+Full descriptions of the actuarial assumptions are available in the July 1, 2019 actuarial valuation report.